rdc3/ngafr/projects/ngafr-authentication/README.md

         appId: '',
         measurementId: ''
     };
-    // Choose only the required Auth providers & omit the rest from this list const authProviders: FirebaseAuthProviders ={
+    // Only choose the required Auth providers & omit the rest from this list const authProviders: FirebaseAuthProviders ={
         googleAuthProvider: true,
         emailAuthProvider: false,